Friendster was a social networking service that allowed you to set up user profiles, connect with other people, and communicate with them.

 Friendster failed because of site performance issues, rising competition, executive turnover, as well as extensive content moderation.

-Let’s take a closer look at each of these in the section below.
+Let’s take a closer look at each of these causes of failure in the section below.

 The single biggest reason why Friendster failed was that its website was often overwhelmed with the massive traffic it had.

-At one point, it took up to 40 seconds to load a single page on the website.
+At one point, it took up to 40 seconds to load a single page on Friendster.
 Instead of fixing the speed issue, its board and leadership team would be more concerned with adding new (and oftentimes unnecessary) features to the site.

 Friendster eventually managed to fix the speed issue.
 Unfortunately, by that time, Myspace and Facebook had already overtaken it to the point that it became impossible to catch up.